Ukita Naoie: Biography

 and moved Ukita clan's main bastion from Numa castle in 1573.

+In March 1574, Naoie broke off relations with Uragami Munekage.
+The battle went against Munekage, and in October of the following year, Munekage's castle, Tenjinyama Castle, fell.

 In 1574, since the influence of Naoie was increasing, Uragami Munekage attempted to oust Naoie.
 Naoie was dissatisfied with the Munekage decision, he allied with Mōri clan and launched a rebellion against Munekage.

 Naoie attacked Tenjinyama castle successfully, effectively ending Uragami Munekage's rule.

 In 1579, the Ukita clan resisted an advance by Hashiba Hideyoshi, who led a westward march upon orders of Oda Nobunaga.
 Sensing Oda Nobunaga's victory over the Mori clan, Naoie sent a force to help the Mori, but not present citing personal illness as an excuse.

 Later in 1581, Naoie cut ties with the Mōri clan and submitted to Nobunaga.
 Thereafter, he engaged in battles across Mimasaka and Bizen against the Mōri.

+Death

-In February 1582, He died in Okayama Castle.
-But strategic maneuver proved effective.
-Nobunaga confirmed his heir, Ukita Hideie, to inherit his domain. later, Toyotomi Hideyoshi adopted Hideie.
+In February 1582, he died in Okayama Castle.
+But his strategic maneuver proved effective.
+Nobunaga confirmed his heir, Ukita Hideie, to inherit his domain.
+Later, Toyotomi Hideyoshi adopted Hideie.